Kinolog76/Kinolog76/README.md

 ## About Me:

-Frontend Developer with experience in creating responsive and interactive web applications.
-Skilled in JavaScript, React, Python, PHP/Laravel (basics), HTML, CSS (SCSS), Git/Github, and server management.
-Passionate about designing user-friendly interfaces and improving web performance.
+Front-End Developer with a strong background in building responsive and interactive websites and web applications.
+Experienced in JavaScript, React, Python, PHP/Laravel (basics), HTML, CSS (SCSS), and server management.
+Enthusiastic about creating user-friendly interfaces and optimizing web performance.
+Also skilled in writing automation scripts and web scraping with Python.

 - Proficient in web scraping and automation scripts using Python.
 - Worked extensively with the SEO part of code to improve search engine rankings.